isovalent/ebpf-docs/docs/linux/concepts/functions.md

 ## Calling convention

 The eBPF instruction set defines the calling convention for functions, these include programs, sub-programs, helper functions and kfuncs.
 Every function no matter who defines it uses the same calling convention.
 The R0 register is uses as the return value, a function should set it before returning unless it is a void function.
 Registers R1-R5 are used for arguments, R1 for the first argument, R2 for the second, and so on.
 Unlike calling conventions on native architectures, arguments are never passed via the stack.
 So 5 arguments is a hard limit, structures must be used to work around this.
 Registers R1-5 are clobbered after a function call, the verifier will not allow you to read from them until they are set with a known value.
-R6-9 are callee saved registers, they are preserved across function calls.
+R6-9 are called saved registers, they are preserved across function calls.

 ## BPF to BPF functions (sub-programs)